 Testing must ensure compliance with regulations such as the General Data Protection Regulation (GDPR), which governs the handling of personal data for EU citizens, and the Health Insurance Portability and Accountability Act (HIPAA), which sets standards for protecting healthcare data in the U.S. Both regulations aim to safeguard sensitive information, though they differ in scope and audience.

 In this context, testing plays a critical role in verifying that data is stored, transmitted, and accessed securely.
-Missed defects aren’t just technical oversights; they can lead to legal consequences, financial penalties, and reputational harm.
+Missed defects are not just technical oversights.
+They can lead to legal consequences, financial penalties, and reputational harm.

 Treat compliance as testable requirements: access controls, audit logging, encryption, retention, and permission changes.